yamanidev/blog-articles/articles/what-is-css.md

 That was a brief introduction to CSS, I hope you enjoyed the article!

-Any feedback or constructive critique is warmly welcomed and appreciated, so please tell me what you think in the comments so I can better the quality ❤️.

 Follow my blog and my [Twitter](https://twitter.com/yamanidev) for more!

 Have a nice one!